awesomemotive/easy-digital-downloads/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: Enhancement, Needs Lead Dev Feedback
+labels: type-improvement, workflow-needs-lead-feedback
-assignees: ''
+assignees: 'cklosowski'

 ---